Archie-osu/ProjectDELTA/README.md

 Libraries used: MinHook, ImGui, sol2
 # The future of PD
 ~~This repository will only be maintained if issues arise,~~ for new features see [YYToolkit](https://github.com/Archie-osu/YYToolkit)

 Speaking of issues, the current version 3.0.4b crashes instantly on inject.

 This issue will **not** be fixed as it's rooted deep within the project.

-For a working release, see YYToolkit and the PD UI plugin (WIP).
+For a working release, see YYToolkit.

 # FAQ
 **Q:** Where are the releases?
 Where can I download this tool?